jrsawvel/Wren/docs/wren-api.md

 If custom CSS was used in the markup, then the name-value `custom_css` along with the actual CSS is included in the returned JSON.

-The `post_type` is a holdover from another app.
-Currently, all Wren posts are considered to be "articles", which means the `post_type` is unnecessary.
-My other web publishing apps differentiated between "articles" and "notes".
-The key difference being that "notes" did not have a title.
+`post_type` can be either an "article" or a "note".
+The note-type of posts do not have a title.